JensSchrader/optimization/Notes/MachineLearning/GaussianDecisionFunction.md

 Typically we do not know these variables and must estimate them.

 ## Baysian Estimation

 We do not seek a true value for $\theta$, but a random variable instead.
-Training allow us to convert a distribution into a posterior porbability density.
+Training allow us to convert a distribution into a posterior probability density.